-There are many ways to find investment properties that match your criteria, including newspapers, real estate publications, agents' lists and web sites.
-Aim for a reasonable list of properties that, at first glance, appear to fit your investment criteria.
+Once you’ve decided on an area to focus on, research the market and create a list of properties that are likely to meet your investment criteria.
 If you're looking in a city, your list may contain 30 or 40 potential investment properties.
 If you're looking in a small town you may only have five or six properties.

-- approximate annual cost of the loan you'll need to buy the property (you can use our loan repayment calculator to calculate this).
+- How much your mortgage repayments will be (you can use our home loan repayment calculator to calculate this).

 Your property investment team is one of your greatest assets as you grow your property portfolio.